bbnko/Houdini_ChatGPT_RAG/README.md

 <h3>Note: code contains 2 versions:
 <h4>V1 - embeddings are generated and stored in memory
-<h4>V2 - embeddings are written to ChromaDB and utilize it to perform similarity search upon retrieval
+<h4>V2 - embeddings are written to ChromaDB and it's utilized to perform similarity search upon retrieval

 <h1>Chat example: